Preparing For Inflation. What must you do in the next 6 months?

 - Collections.
 Fix any lingering collection issues you have now.
 In inflationary times, customers, particularly distributors, will attempt to stretch out terms and use your money to run their business.

 It has been said that the only reason we have economic forecasters is to make weathermen look good.
 So you’ll have to reach your own conclusions about whether or not we have high inflation in our future.
 But if you are inclined to think that is the case, there is no reason to lose sleep over it.
-You can begin creating your action plan today to maintain the value of your business tomorrow.
+You can begin creating your action plan for preparing for inflation today to maintain the value of your business tomorrow.